Problem of Time in Slightly Inhomogeneous Cosmology: Introduction

 \section{Introduction}

 The Problem of Time (PoT) \cite{Kuchar92I93, APoT, APoT2, FileR, APoT3} is a multi-faceted conceptual incompatibility between various areas of Theoretical Physics.
-Whilst usually stated as between GR and QM, in fact 8/9ths of it is already present at the classical level \cite{BI}.
-I adopt a `top down' classical and then quantum approach.
+While this is usually stated as between GR and QM, in fact 8/9ths of it is already present at the classical level \cite{BI}.
+A `top down' classical and then quantum approach is adopted.
 Moreover, we arrive there by considering the conceptually and philosophically interesting case of background-independent physical theories \cite{BI}, which have the PoT as a consequence.
 The quantum version of the PoT is more severe, the almost-complete classical manifestation of the problem is expected to be a useful precursor as regards the form, and resolution, of the quantum version of the problem.

 \mbox{ }